Mharbulous/Paginator/docs/Project Brief.md

 ### 1.3.
 Proposed Solution
 Paginator will be a reusable front-end component designed for developers to build desktop-only web applications that specifically address the creation of court-compliant legal documents.
 It solves the identified problems by:

-- **Providing a Skeuomorphic, WYSIWYG Interface:** Paginator will render a 'digital paper' environment that visually replicates standard 8.5x11 letter-sized pages with accurate margins (e.g., 0.5 inches).
+- **Providing a Skeuomorphic, WYSIWYG Interface:** Paginator will render a 'digital paper' environment that visually replicates standard 8.5x11 letter-sized pages with accurate page-insets (e.g., 0.5 inches).
 This allows end-users (legal professionals) to work directly within an interface that mirrors the final printed output, significantly reducing cognitive load and the learning curve.
 - **Implementing a Three-Layer Architecture:**
     - **Paper Layer:** Displays the visual representation of blank pages.
     - **Ink Layer:** Contains the actual document content (text, tables, images) provided by the developer's application.
 Editable fields on this layer will have distinct on-screen (interactive) and print (clean text) presentations.